dew-uff/versioned-prov/explicit-versioned-prov.md

 Similar to assigments, we also use `activities` to map operations.
 However, instead of producing an `entity` for a variable name, it produces an `entity` for the evaluation result.

-If the operation produces a different value from its operands, we create a new version for it, and associate the entity to the version through the `hadVersion` relationship.
+If the operation produces a different value from its operands, we create a new version for it, and associate the entity to the version through the `specializationOf` relationship.
 Otherwise, we use the `referenceDerivedFrom` relationship.

 ```python
 m + 1